-DES MOINES, Iowa (AP) - A lawsuit claims Iowa's new voter identification law violates the state constitution.
+DES MOINES, Iowa (AP) — Iowa’s new voter identification law violates the state constitution and will make it harder for some people to cast a ballot, plaintiffs alleged in a lawsuit filed Wednesday.

-It's the first legal challenge against the new ID requirement and its provisions.
-Parts of the law will be in effect for Iowa's upcoming June 5 primary, though a requirement to show ID to cast a regular ballot won't be in place until 2019.
+The suit marks the first legal challenge against the ID requirement and its provisions, which were passed last year in Iowa’s new Republican-controlled Legislature.
+Parts of the law went into effect this year and will play a role in the state’s upcoming June 5 primary election.
+A requirement to show ID in order to cast a regular ballot goes into effect in 2019.

-Iowa Secretary of State Paul Pate is named as a defendant in the suit.
-His office did not respond to a request for comment.
+Iowa Secretary of State Paul Pate, the top elections official and a major proponent of the law, is named as a defendant in the lawsuit.
+Pate’s office did not respond to a request for comment, and a spokesman said he didn’t know if the office would have a statement at a later time.